top of page

 The table should clearly highlight periods of normal versus inverted yield spreads, listing the date of each maximum and minimum yield spread along with corresponding values.

-Page 3: S&P 500 Performance: Cumulative Losses
+Page 3: SnP 500 Performance: Cumulative Losses

 Include a table illustrating the minimum cumulative loss of the S&P 500.
-The table should represent cumulative losses for each month from 1990 to the present, and provide information about the date and value of the maximum cumulative loss.
+The table should represent cumulative losses for each month from 1990 to the present and provide information about the date and value of the maximum cumulative loss.

-Page 4: S&P 500 Performance: Maximum Drawdown
+Page 4: SnP 500 Performance: Maximum Drawdown

 Include a table illustrating the maximum drawdown.
-This table should indicate the maximum drawdown levels for each month from 1990 to the present, and provide information about the date and value of the maximum drawdown.
+This table should indicate the maximum drawdown levels for each month from 1990 to the present and provide information about the date and value of the maximum drawdown.

 General Guidelines:

 Each table and chart must be clearly labeled and easy to read.
-The report should be last updated on the current date.
+The report should be updated on the current date.
 Include a relevant chart of the US Treasury 10Y-3M Yield Spread and the S&P 500 Equity Market Index.
 Discuss the dynamics of the US Treasury Yield Spread & S&P 500 Equity Market, and provide the commentaries.

 Market Report: US Treasury Yield Spread & S&P 500 Equity Market Dynamics

-The Standard and Poor's 500, or simply the S&P 500, is a stock market index tracking the stock performance of 500 of the largest companies listed on stock exchanges in the United States.
+Note: A positive yield spread (10Y > 3M) indicates that long-term interest rates are higher than short-term interest rates, while a negative yield spread (10Y < 3M) indicates that short-term interest rates are higher than long-term rates.
+S&P 500 Equity Market Index The Standard and Poor's 500, or simply the S&P 500, is a stock market index tracking the stock performance of 500 of the largest companies listed on stock exchanges in the United States.
 It is one of the most commonly followed equity indices.

 Maximum Cumulative Losses